speedracr/oauthy/README.md

   application secrets

 ## MANUAL
+* run `bundle install` to install gems
 * generate application secrets with `rake secret` and copy to `rename_to_application.yml`
-* set callback URLs from OAuth providers to correct URL.
-When running locally, consider using `http://lvh.me` as callback URL instead of `localhost`.
+* set callback URLs for registered application on GitHub, Twitter to correct URL.
+When running locally, you can use `http://lvh.me` as callback URL in case `http://localhost` is not allowed by the provider.
 * copy/paste OAuth keys from GitHub, Twitter
 * rename file to `application.yml` for Figaro support
+* start local Rails server with `rails s` and navigate to `http://localhost:3000` in browser or `http://lvh.me:3000` when using `lvh.me` as callback.

 **For Heroku deployment**
 * `heroku login` on command line